TypeScript SDK

 // }

-The describe payload now includes schema @description(...) / @instruction(...) metadata, derived key-property summaries, and relationship hints.
+The describe payload includes schema @description(...) / @instruction(...) metadata, stable typeId / propId identifiers, derived key-property summaries, relationship hints, and mediaMimeProp for @media_uri(...) fields.
 This is the preferred machine-readable introspection surface for agents and SDK consumers.

 db.compact(options?)